They Were Expendable: Plot

 In December 1941, Lieutenant John "Brick" Brickley commands a squadron of unproven U.S. Navy PT boats based at Cavite in the Philippines.
 He puts on a demonstration of their maneuverability and seakeeping capabilities for the senior area commander, Admiral Blackwell, who remains unimpressed by their diminutive size and lightweight construction.
 Lieutenant (j.g.)
 "Rusty" Ryan, Brick's immature executive officer (XO), is eager to see combat.
 Disgusted by the admiral's close-minded dismissal, he's drafting a transfer request when news of the Japanese attack on Pearl Harbor arrives by radio.

 Japanese forces also attack the Philippines but Brick's squadron is kept out of combat, consigned to menial mail and messenger duty.
-After their base is attacked the squadron receives orders to attack a Japanese cruiser shelling U.S. troop emplacements ashore.
+After their base is bombed the squadron receives orders to attack a Japanese cruiser shelling U.S. troop emplacements ashore.
 Rusty is chosen to command the second boat on the sortie, but Brick discovers that his XO has blood poisoning from a previous combat wound and orders him to sick bay, selecting another boat and crew to take his place.
-An unhappy Rusty accuses his commanding officer of glory hogging and resists evacuation to a hospital on Corregidor, but reluctantly admits the severity of his life-threatening condition and another patient, "Ohio" (Louis Jean Heydt), persuades him to tone down his anger.
-Rusty begins a romance with strong-willed Army nurse Sandy Davyss.
+An unhappy Rusty accuses his commanding officer of glory hogging and resists evacuation to a hospital on Corregidor, but reluctantly admits the severity of his life-threatening condition.
+After another patient, "Ohio" (Louis Jean Heydt), persuades him to tone down his anger, Rusty begins a romance with strong-willed Army nurse Sandy Davyss.

 Brick's attack sinks the cruiser and Rusty returns to duty.
 The squadron deploys on numerous sorties with increasing success, at high cost in both boats and men.
 Sandy attends a dinner in her honor at the PT base.
 The squadron is marooned on Corregidor after the Japanese attack on Bataan.
 The boats are ordered to evacuate the commanding general of the Pacific Theatre, Douglas MacArthur, his entourage, and Admiral Blackwell to the southern-most Philippine island of Mindanao, where they will be flown south to Australia.
 Rusty makes a last phone call to Sandy, now on Bataan, to explain he has been ordered away.
 Before they can say goodbye, the connection is cut off.